Last Updated on February 18, 2023

 There is a 26-foot hill where you can get awesome views of the Gulf of Mexico and Sarasota Bay.

-Many people come here to go fishing and view birds and other wildlife.
+Many people come here to go fishing and view birds and other wildlife in their natural habitat.

 Leffis Key